-The introduction of the de minimis principle appears to be a more appropriate (and legally less controversial) measure for the Authority to prioritise cases, which has previously used article 9(3) of the Competition Law to terminate a preinvestigation on procedural efficiency grounds, such as when an infringement only affects a small market (eg, the Izmir Container Transporters decision (20-01/3-2, 2 January 2020)).
+The introduction of the de minimis principle appears to be a more appropriate (and legally less controversial) measure for the Authority to prioritise cases, which has previously used article 9(3) of the Competition Law to terminate a pre-investigation on procedural efficiency grounds, such as when an infringement only affects a small market (eg, the Izmir Container Transporters decision (20-01/3-2, 2 January 2020)).
 The De Minimis Communiqué serves to grant the Board the opportunity to focus on more significant competition law matters as well as bringing Turkish competition law closer to the standards of EU competition law, on which it is modelled.

 The Amendment Law brought about other significant changes, such as the introduction of settlement and commitment mechanisms.
-There is also the amended Guidelines on Vertical Agreements , published on 30 March 2018, which includes provisions concerning internet sales and most favoured customer clauses.
+There are also the amended Guidelines on Vertical Agreements, published on 30 March 2018, which include provisions concerning internet sales and most favoured customer clauses.

 Currently, an expected and significant development in Turkish competition law is the Draft Regulation on Administrative Monetary Fines for the Infringement of the Competition Law, which is set to replace the Regulation on Monetary Fines for Restrictive Agreements, Concerted Practices, Decisions and Abuse of Dominance (the Regulation on Fines).
 The draft regulation is heavily inspired by the European Commission's guidelines on the method of setting fines imposed pursuant to article 23(2)(a) of Regulation 1/2003.
-The draft regulation was sent to the Turkish parliament on 17 January 2014, but no enactment date has been announced as at September 2022.
-However, its introduction demonstrates the Authority's intention to bring secondary legislation in line with EU competition law during the harmonisation process.
+The draft regulation was sent to the Turkish parliament on 17 January 2014, and is statute barred at present.
+However, its introduction demonstrates the Authority's intention to bring secondary legislation into line with EU competition law during the harmonisation process.